Electric boat repower cost: what to budget in 2026

 Five-year total cost of ownership vs diesel

 A diesel auxiliary refit (new engine + installation) typically costs €8,000–18,000.
-But operating costs favour electric decisively:
+But operating costs favour electric decisively, using the same constants the site's diesel-vs-electric savings calculator applies:

 Want exact numbers for your boat?